QuantumPL/site/content/publication/JavadiAbhari2012/index.md

 publishDate: '2021-08-16T16:44:17.140916Z'
 publication_types:
 - '4'
-abstract: " Quantum computing is of significant research interest because of its potential\
+abstract: "Quantum computing is of significant research interest because of its potential\
   \ to radically alter the performance and asymptotic complexity of certain computations.\
   \ Over the years, physicists have explored possibilities for how to implement quantum\
   \ bits and logic devices in hardware.
 At a higher level, mathematicians and algorithmicists\